Complete Call-by-Value Calculi of Control Operators II: Strong Termination: Strong Normalization

 \subsection{Termination of $\beta_\mu\beta_{jmp}\eta_\mu$ reduction sequences}

 We verify the termination of all reduction sequences consisting exclusively of $\beta_\mu$, $\beta_{\it jmp}$, and $\eta_\mu$.
-The reasons we prove it independently are the following: (a) It is used later in Prop.~\ref{ntw00}. (b) It holds irrelevant of types. (c) In proof, we introduce the notion of places that are used in the sequel. (d) It explains why we regard the exchange of $\mu$-operator and let-operator as a reduction rule rather than an equality rule in the previous work.
+The reasons we prove it independently are the following: (a) it is used later in Prop.~\ref{ntw00}, (b) it holds regardless of types, (c) in the proof, we introduce the notion of places, which are used in the sequel, and (d) it explains why we regard the exchange of the $\mu$-operator and let-operator as a reduction rule rather than an equality rule in our previous work.

 Since we have equality axioms between terms, the notion of subterms is obscure.
-As a replacing concept, we introduce the notion of places.
+We substitute this concept with the novel notion of places.
+We assume to be given an infinite set of place symbols.